RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Assembly-of-models.md

 ###Optional flags

 ```
--sewing:assembly_type generate  The type of Assembly to generate
+-legacy_sewing:assembly_type generate  The type of Assembly to generate
                                 (allows 'continuous' and 'discontinuous')
                                 (Default=continuous)
--sewing:base_native_bonus       The bonus in Rosetta energy units to give
+-legacy_sewing:base_native_bonus       The bonus in Rosetta energy units to give
                                 'native' residues during design (default 1)
--sewing:neighbor_cutoff         The cutoff for favoring natives.
+-legacy_sewing:neighbor_cutoff         The cutoff for favoring natives.
 Any residue
                                 with fewer neighbors in the Assembly will not
                                 be favored (default: 16)
--sewing:skip_refinement         If true, no full-atom refinement will be run on the
+-legacy_sewing:skip_refinement         If true, no full-atom refinement will be run on the
                                 completed Assembly (Default = false)
--sewing:skip_filters            If true, all filters will be skipped during Assembly
+-legacy_sewing:skip_filters            If true, all filters will be skipped during Assembly
                                 generation (Default = false)
--sewing:dump_every_model        Dump all models regardless of whether they
+-legacy_sewing:dump_every_model        Dump all models regardless of whether they
                                 pass score filters; useful for debugging
                                 (Default false)
 ```